 The Council advises (gives suggestions and opinions) to the other organs of the Committee for a successful realization of the programs of the Committee and identifies strategic goals, aiming at the development of new programs, in accordance with the defined goals of the Committee.

 ACCESSIBILITY TO THE PUBLIC

 The activity of the Committee is public.
-The Program board regularly informs members of the Committee and the public about the activities and work of the Committee directly, or through publications and statements on the web site as well as other mediums.
+The Program board regularly informs members of the Committee and the public about the activities and work of the Committee directly or through publications and statements on the web site and other mediums.

 COOPERATION WITH OTHER ORGANIZATIONS

 The Committee may seek membership to other national and international associations and other organizations that are active in the field of respect, protection and promotion of the rule of law and democracy.

 ACQUISITION AND UTILIZATION OF MEANS